Akash-Nag/MDL-Suite/README.md

 If the command executes successfully, we will be able to see that a file named ``maze2.png`` has been generated as follows (the exact output will vary as the maze is generated dynamically and randomly):

 ![Output from Example-2](./examples/example2.png)

+## Acknowledgements

+I thank Susmita Guha for her contributions to this project.

 ## License